Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 Ogeechee tupelo has a short blossoming period, from early April to early May, depending on the weather conditions, and it’s easy to dilute the concentration of tupelo honey with nectar from the trees around, which blossom before or immediately after white tupelo (Ogeechee tupelo).

 Among them: Gallberry (Ilex glabra (L.) Gray)- which will also produce a delicious light honey, but unlike Tupelo, it granulates quickly; Black Tupelo (aka Black Gum – Nyssa sylvatica), Ti-Ti (Cyrilla racemiflora), Willow (Salix carloniniana Michx).
-The nectar collected from this trees is used by the honey bees to build up bee colony strength and stores.
-But then, combs must be cleaned of these honeys in preparation of Ogeechee tupelo blossoming.
+The nectar collected from these trees is used by the honey bees to build up bee colony strength and stores.
+But then, combs must be cleaned of these honeys in preparation for Ogeechee tupelo blossoming.

 Americans love tupelo honey!